kemayo/leech/README.markdown

 If `chapter_selector` isn't given, it'll create a single-chapter book by applying `content_selector` to `url`.

 This is a fairly viable way to extract a story from, say, a random Wordpress installation.
-It's relatively likely to get you at least *most* of the way to the ebook you want, which maybe some manual editing needed.
+It's relatively likely to get you at least *most* of the way to the ebook you want, with maybe some manual editing needed.

 If you need more advanced behavior, consider looking at...